ahmadajmi/multilingualwithangular/multilingualwithangular.md

 The first step is to add translation support for Application text, we will work with Arabic and English as our main languages, the two languages are different in the way of writing and the writing direction, Arabic (RTL) English (LTR).

-[angular-translate] is an [AngularJS] module that makes it very easy to translate the text, it provides many features like filters and directives, asynchronous loading of i18n data and more.
+[angular-translate] is an [AngularJS] module that we can use to translate the text, it provides many features like filters, directives and asynchronous loading of i18n data.

 Let's setup Angular and configure it with `angular-translate`